G-Node/gin-cli/docs/errors.md

 ## Untracked or non-annexed files

 This section discusses the behaviour of the gin client when annex content commands are run against untracked files or files tracked only by git, but not git-annex.
-In the following discussion, *untracked*, unless otherwise states, will refer to both types of files, since the behaviour is the same.
+In the following discussion, *untracked*, unless otherwise stated, will refer to both types of files, since the behaviour is the same.

 ### git annex behaviour